 So far, the SCJA has been able to transfer 300,000 documents to their European headquarters.
-All photos via the Syrian Commission for Justice and Accountability.
+All photos via the Syrian Commission for Justice and Accountability)

 The first time Ahmed was shot at by Syrian government forces he was outside Aleppo, driving in a car loaded with bags of incriminating documents.
 He could hear the gunfire aimed in his direction, the rounds passing close by in the dense night fog.

-“It’s a dangerous job,” Ahmed told us through a translator.
+“It’s a dangerous job,” Ahmed told us, through a translator.
 “Our families are worried, but we are working for our country.”

 Three years on, the war in Syria shows no sign of letting up.
-A dizzying collection of rebel groups, government, and affiliated forces vie for influence and control.
+A dizzying collection of rebel groups, government and affiliated forces vie for influence and control.
 Accurate death counts are hard to come by, but even conservative estimates peg it at more than 100,000.
 The government regularly shells civilians from the air.
 Our first Skype interview with lawyer Yousuf Houran of the investigative outfit Justice was postponed after six barrel bombs landed near his family’s car in Aleppo, shattering windows and injuring his daughter with shrapnel.

-For all their virtues, war crimes investigations have historically been bureaucratic efforts that proceeded only after conflicts have ended, long after alleged violations took place.
+For all their virtues, war-crimes investigations have historically been bureaucratic efforts that proceeded only after conflicts have ended, long after alleged violations took place.
 In the interim, witnesses and perpetrators can disappear.
 Tangible evidence may go up in flames.

-Before these investigators came on the scene, opposition groups affiliated with the rebel Free Syrian Army would often sack a military or government intelligence facility, loot it for weapons and ammunition, and torch the place while dancing outside in the street, Wiley says.
+Before these investigators came on the scene, opposition groups affiliated with the rebel Free Syrian Army would often sack a military or government intelligence facility, loot it for weapons and ammunition, and torch the place while dancing outside in the street, Wiley said.
 Then they’d post the entire affair on YouTube.
 In winter, reams of paperwork were burned as fuel to keep the fighters warm.

 For SCJA staff, the eureka moment came when, watching the online video, they realized that proof of the regime’s misdeeds was being turned to ash.
 So, brigade-by-brigade, they approached rebel groups and struck a deal.
 Now the fighters spare the documents and pass them on to SCJA field workers.
-They get how important those pages are, says Wiley.
+They get how important those pages are, said Wiley.
 “They just had to be sensitized.”
-Coverage still remains spotty in Assad regime strongholds such as Damascus and the Islamist-controlled North.
+Coverage still remains spotty in Assad regime strongholds such as Damascus and the Islamist-controlled north.